-3.2 OsYUCCA Genes are Differentially Expressed during Grain Filling
+3.2 OsYUCCA Genes Are Differentially Expressed during Grain Filling

 OsYUCCA genes are involved in IAA biosynthesis and are expressed in almost all organs, including roots and leaves, and in vascular tissues [29].
 Rice contains 14 OsYUCCA homologs [22].
 Our finding that auxin promotes rice grain filling prompted us to test whether OsYUCCA genes are also involved in rice grain filling.
 To this end, we quantified the expression levels of OsYUCCA1-OsYUCCA14 in rice kernels during grain filling at 0, 5, 10, 15, and 20 days after flowering by qRT-PCR.
-The time-course analysis revealed that the expression of nine genes (OsYUCCA1, OsYUCCA2, OsYUCCA3, OsYUCCA5, OsYUCCA5, OsYUCCA7, OsYUCCA6, OsYUCCA9, OsYUCCA11, and OsYUCCA12) increased, particularly starting from day 10, whereas the expression of three genes (OsYUCCA4, OsYUCCA6, and OsYUCCA10) decreased as grain filling progressed, and OsYUCCA13 and OsYUCCA14 were not detected (Fig. 2).
-Among the upregulated genes, OsYUCCA5, OsYUCCA5, OsYUCCA6, and OsYUCCA12 were primarily expressed in the early stage of grain filling (by day 5), and the other five genes were upregulated in the middle or late stages.
+The time-course analysis revealed that the expression of nine genes (OsYUCCA1, OsYUCCA2, OsYUCCA3, OsYUCCA5, OsYUCCA7, OsYUCCA8, OsYUCCA9, OsYUCCA11, and OsYUCCA12) increased, particularly starting from day 10, whereas the expression of three genes (OsYUCCA4, OsYUCCA6, and OsYUCCA10) decreased as grain filling progressed, and OsYUCCA7, OsYUCCA6, and OsYUCCA12 were primarily expressed in the early stage of grain filling (by day 5), and the other five genes were upregulated in the middle or late stages.
 Similarly, OsYUCCA9 and OsYUCCA11 were previously reported to play important roles in rice grain filling [6].
 These results suggest that YUCCA-dependent auxin biosynthesis is involved in rice grain filling, which prompted us to continue to analyze the potential of YUCCA genes to improve rice yield.